Stable gas at 50 euros per MWh. The prices of bills are falling, that’s when and how much you will save-breakinglatest.news-Breaking Latest News

 Quite a saving.
 “Compared to the expenditure incurred throughout 2022 by Italian families (1,866 euros for gas, 1,322 euros for electricity), the overall savings for energy supplies on the protected market it would reach 959 euros per nucleus”, explains the Codacons.

-“However, the uncertainty of the return of system charges weighs on the electricity and gas bills – warns the consumers’ association – In fact, the zeroing of charges on energy bills launched by the government will expire on 31 March, with the consequence that, in the event of failure to extend the provision, bills will rise again from 1 April, considering that system charges weigh 10.7% on electricity bills and almost 5% on gas bills” .
+“However, the uncertainty of the return of system charges weighs on the electricity and gas bills – warns the consumers’ association – On 31 March, in fact, the zeroing of charges on energy bills launched by the government will expire, with the consequence that, in the event of failure to extend the provision, bills will rise again from 1 April, considering that system charges weigh 10.7% on electricity bills and almost 5% on gas bills” .

 Subscribe to the newsletter